 It can take weeks, or even months, to attract a lead, move them through the sales process, and negotiate a contract.
 Unfortunately, new customers can experience problems very quickly.

 Maybe they’re overwhelmed with the options in your solution, or they ran into a problem they couldn’t resolve.
 Even the most powerful products don’t add value unless customers have clear direction and helpful resources.

 Customer education showcases your investment in customer success, and also streamlines product adoption, and helps you stand out from competitors.

 What is customer education?

-- A customer academy or university where customers complete certifications and courses
+- A customer education academy where customers complete certifications and courses

-- A knowledge base of information such as training documentation, blogs, case studies, and podcasts
+- A knowledge base with resources like training documentation, blogs, case studies, and podcasts

 - Live classroom training like lectures or webinars

 - Interactive learning through product walkthroughs or in-app messaging with a customer service professional or a bot